Essential Requirements of Physical Therapy Education At Elon University

-The department has the responsibility to the public to assure that its graduates can become fully competent and caring physician assistants, capable of doing benefit and not harm.
-Thus, it is important that persons admitted possess the intelligence, integrity, compassion, humanitarian concern, and physical and emotional capacity necessary to practice medicine.
-The Department of Physician Assistant Studies, as part of Elon University, is committed to the principle of equal opportunity.
-The department does not discriminate on the basis of age, race, color, sex, gender, sexual orientation, creed, national or ethnic origin, disability, or veteran status.
-When requested, the university will provide reasonable special services and accommodations to otherwise qualified students with documented disabilities.
+The Department of Physical Therapy Education, as part of Elon University, is committed to the principle of equal opportunity.
+The department does not discriminate on the basis of age, race, color, creed, sex, national or ethnic origin, disability, sexual orientation, gender identity or veteran’s status.
+When requested, the college will provide reasonable special services and accommodations to otherwise qualified students with documented disabilities.